Buying in an inflated market

 How do you translate this diagram into real life?

 You’ll need to chat to a financial advisor if you’re not sure where the market is at right now.
 They’ll have a pretty good insight to the existing cyclical patterns that we’re already in the middle of, and what to expect around the corner in the short and long term.
-Read more on how to find the right advisor for you.
+Read more in our home loan hub.